Combinations/react-application/README.md

 ## Setup

-Run
+Navigate to /src/services and modify BASE_URL to be the url of the backend server. (ie. localhost:8090)

+install application dependencies:

 >yarn install

-Navigate to /src/services and modify BASE_URL to be the url of the backend server. (ie. localhost:8090)

 ## Run the application

-To start the application run:
+To start the application:

 >yarn start

-Navigate to localhost:3000
+To confirm, navigate to localhost:3000